LaughingWS/NexusForever.WorldDatabase.New-Zones-and-more/README.md

 Welcome to my custom Database!
 I am still working on this file.
 I listed them in rows and this is what i get.
-#1  Thayd: I have removed all the events from here (I hope)
+#1  Thayd: I have removed all the events from here (I hope) 100% completed
-#2  Whitevale: I removed Winterfest from here
+#2  Whitevale: I removed Winterfest from here 100% completed
-#3  Thayd Shade's eve: Shade's eve is in Thayd
+#3  Thayd Shade's eve: Shade's eve is in Thayd 100% completed?
 #4  Thayd Winterfest: This is what winterfest was in Thayd file before, this is not a full event and more work is needed.
+40% completed
-#5  Datascape: almost done with this
+#5  Datascape: 60% completed
-#6  Initialization Core Y-83: Just starting out with this
+#6  Initialization Core Y-83: 10% completed
-#7  UP20 maybe UPG raid: i think this is the new raid that was never finished
+#7  UP20 maybe UPG raid: 99% completed
-#8  Protopia: Maybe a new zone, a lot of work needed
+#8  Protopia: Maybe a new zone.
+3.5% completed
 #9  PEIsland: Maybe a test zone or a new zone.
-I need to add a lot more things to this file, about 100 more things
+35% completed
-#10 Eternity Islands: Said to be a new zone, a lot of work is needed
+#10 Eternity Islands: Said to be a new zone.
+2% completed
-#11 Murkmire: new zone coming 'soon'
+#11 Murkmire: new zone.
+25% completed
 #12 Inferalis: This was the alt zone for Malgrave, but only 3 things got into the client.
+99% completed
-#13 Halon Ring: Long way to go.
+#13 Halon Ring: 0.5% completed
-#14 Dreadmoor: long way to go.
+#14 Dreadmoor: 1% completed
-#15 Coralus: I don't have the map yet...
+#15 Coralus: 1% completed
-#16 Algoroc Neighborhood: IDK what this is
+#16 Algoroc Neighborhood: 100% completed???
-#17 Crowe's Nest: unknown zone
+#17 Crowe's Nest: unknown zone.
+100% completed
-#18 Designer Island: maybe test zone
+#18 Designer Island: maybe test zone.
+100% completed
-#19 Ikthian Island: unknown
+#19 Ikthian Island: unknown 99% completed
-#20 Initiate Island: unknown
+#20 Initiate Island: unknown 99% completed
-#21 Lopp Party Island: unknown
+#21 Lopp Party Island: unknown 99% completed
 #22 Neighborhood: next level housing?
+99% completed
 #23 Randyland: test zone?
+99.9% completed
-#24 Resolution Point: unknown
+#24 Resolution Point: unknown 99% completed
-#25 The Smallholds: unknown
+#25 The Smallholds: unknown 99% completed
-#26 Valis: unknown
+#26 Valis: unknown.
+99% completed
-#27 Whispering crag fields: unknown
+#27 Whispering crag fields: unknown 99% completed
-#28 AI Test World: test zone
+#28 AI Test World: test zone.
+99% completed
-#29 Berke Test World: test zone
+#29 Berke Test World: test zone 99% completed
-#30 Pellicane test world: test zone
+#30 Pellicane test world: test zone 99% completed
-#31 Public Quest Island: test zone
+#31 Public Quest Island: test zone 99% completed
-#32 Quest Test Island: test zone
+#32 Quest Test Island: test zone 99% completed
+#33 Celestion: removed Shades eve 100% completed
+#34 Deradune:Removed HB event 100% completed
-#33 coming soon: Looks like a new Dungeon
+#35 coming soon: Looks like a new Dungeon
-#34 coming soon: Looks like a new Dungeon
+#36 coming soon: Looks like a new Dungeon
-#35 Coming soon: Looks like a new Adventure
+#37 Coming soon: Looks like a new Adventure